TRP Core

 Dynamic 3: Cognitive Shift

-You're supplying the claims, the logic, the evidence, and the emotional energy.
+You had to do the research to defend your position, didn't you?
+You end up supplying the claims, the logic, the evidence, and the emotional energy.
+Now you have to defend all of it.
 The other person doesn't have to think deeply because their mind is locked in defense mode.
+Why make things harder on yourself?

-You stop asserting.
+You stop making assertions.
 You stop pushing conclusions.
 You step out of the role of "arguer," and the pressure they felt from you shifts inward instead.

 The cognitive load moves where it belongs.
+They have the burden of proof now, not you.
 They start examining their own belief instead of resisting yours.
 You stay steady.
 They begin doing the internal work themselves.

-Reflection only happens when identity defense relaxes.
-A calm question is the most reliable way to create that opening.
+Reflection only happens when identity-defense relaxes.
+A good question is the most reliable way to create that opening.

 THE NINE PRINCIPLES